Priorities, not politics. Evidence, not ideology.

 I will work to make college more affordable, so that everyone, regardless of income, has the opportunity to receive a high quality education.
 I strongly support our community colleges for the job they are doing and recognize the value of the NJ STARS scholarships that high school graduates with good grades can get to pay community college tuition.
 I also believe that we need more investment in technical schools, retraining workers for new jobs, and particularly workforce development.

-I also know that protecting our environment and creating jobs work together.
+I know that protecting our environment and creating jobs work together.
 The growth in sustainable clean sources of energy is already creating jobs and fostering new innovation in our universities.
-We must support these innovations and jobs with policies that promote growth and make New Jersey a leader in new technologies.
+We must support these efforts and jobs with policies that promote growth and make New Jersey a leader in new technologies.

 Our thriving tourism industry depends on a clean ocean, beautiful parks and open spaces.
 One of the most important factors in a company’s decision on where to locate is the quality of life for its employees.
 A clean and healthy environment is a big factor in that calculation.
-And yes, we are the Garden State so we must protect our farms from further development and foster our farm economy.
+And yes, we are the Garden State so we must protect our farms from further development and foster our agricultural economy.

 New Jersey has come a long way in protecting our fragile environment since the establishment of the Department of Environmental Protection in 1970.
 Our state had a terrible history of looking the other way while industrial polluters had a field day.
 Thousands of acres were covered with garbage, and our rivers were filthy.
 Much of that damage has been remediated, but there are still remnants of that history.
 I support strong enforcement against those who have desecrated our landscapes.